move-coop/parsons/docs/census.rst

 .. code-block:: python

   from parsons import Census
-  # these variables tell the API what data we want
+  # year, dataset_acronym, variables and location tell the API what data we want
+  # for example, 'B01001_001E' is population and 'us:1' is the entire U.S.
   year = '2019'
   dataset_acronym = '/acs/acs1'
   variables = 'NAME,B01001_001E'